nuuuwan/news_lk3_data/README.md

 Moreover, the Head of the State added that he is dedicated to preserving this democratic tradition, according to the PMD.

+President Wickremesinghe urged that there should be no fear regarding the constitutional amendment.

-The President stated that when making constitutional amendments, he hands over that responsibility to someone experienced in the subject and that accordingly such activities were carried out by lawyers such as the late K.N.
-Choksy.
+He emphasized that when making constitutional amendments, he entrusts the responsibility to experienced professionals.
+He mentioned that in the past, lawyers like K. N. Choksi were involved in such matters.

-However, as Mr. Choksi was not alive at the time of the constitutional amendment in 2015, the matter had to be handed over to President’s Counsel Jayampathy Wickramaratne, he said.
+However, since Mr. Choksi had passed away by the time of the new constitutional amendment in 2015, the task was assigned to President’s Counsel Jayampathi Wickramaratne.

 ...